Akshatk871/Akshatk871/README.md

 - 👋 Hi, I’m @Akshatk871
 - 👀 I’m interested in Web Development, JAVA and C++
-- 🌱 I’m currently learning Backend Development
+- 🌱 I’m currently learning Blockchain
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Applications
 - 📫 How to reach me https://www.linkedin.com/in/akshat-kumar-707183238/

 <!---